-Cost to Build a Custom Home in Wisconsin in 2023
+Cost to Build a Custom Home in Wisconsin in 2024

-3 Types of New Home Construction in Wisconsin
+Three Types of New Home Construction in Wisconsin

 There are three main types of home construction you will find in Wisconsin: production or spec homes, semi-custom homes, and custom homes.